 This indicates the percent of patients who have had a urinary tract infection.
 These infections are linked to inadequate hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This is the percent of patients given antipsychotic medications.
-These drugs are used for treating a variety of conditions, such as cognitive disorders.
+This is the percent of residents who were given antipsychotic medications.
+These drugs may be used for treating several medical conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

 In Ashley Medical Center Nursing Home, 18.18% of Patients use Anti-Anxiety Medication